grace-shopper-7/3d-glasses/README.md

 Live Demo: [urlhere](urlhere)

 3D Glasses is an e-commerce site for users to request custom, 3D printed solutions for all their eyewear needs.
-This was a group project built over 3 weeks during Fullstack academy's 2211 cohort and is intended to showcase a minimum viable product for an ecommerce web app.
+This was a group project built over 3 weeks during Fullstack academy's 2211 cohort and is intended to showcase a minimum viable product for an e-commerce web app.

 ## Table of Contents